wpsocio/wptelegram-comments/src/README.txt

 We have a public group on Telegram to provide help setting up the plugin, discuss issues, features, translations etc. Join [@WPTelegramChat](https://t.me/WPTelegramChat)
 For rules, see the pinned message.
 No spam please.

+== Why Telegram Comments? ==

+* ✅ It saves you database memory
+* ✅ Comments are from authenticated Telegram Users
+* ❌ No place for spam bots

+== Features ==

+* ⚡️ Ultra lightweight comments widget
+* 🛒 Supports WooCommerce products and other Custom Post Types
+* 🎛 You can exclude specific posts/pages for comments
+* 🔔 Users can subscribe to comments and get the notifications on Telegram
+* 👌 Comments can have Like 👍 and Dislike 👎 Feedback
+* ⤴️ Users can reply to comments intuitively
+* 🗑 Comments can be edited or deleted anytime

 == Installation ==